Placez le pointeur de la souris sur les mots soulignés, sans cliquer.

 Vocabulary

-Savoir-faire: the ability to act appropriately in social situations (now part of the English lexicon).
+Savoir-faire: the ability to act appropriately in social situations.

-To tiptoe: to walks quietly and furtively on the balls of the feet.
+Tiptoe: to walk quietly and furtively on the balls of the feet.

 Disturb: to interrupt the quiet, peace, or rest of someone.